A sample CI/CD pipeline for Azure Automation account

 Sample project

 To illustrate the concept, I created a sample project that can be used as a starter template when building your deployment pipeline for an Azure Automation account.
-The project contains the runbook and DSC configuration to be deployed to an account along with referencing a few PowerShell modules.
-Also, for demo purposes, I introduced a dependency between the runbook and the modules.
-I didn’t put the source code for the module into the same repository as I prefer to treat modules as context-independent tools.
+The project contains the runbook and DSC configuration to be deployed to an account, referencing a few PowerShell modules.
+Also, I introduced a dependency between the runbook and the modules for demo purposes.
+I didn’t put the source code for the module into the same repository, as I prefer to treat modules as context-independent tools.

 You can find more reasoning on that approach towards PowerShell modules in the great book “Learn PowerShell Scripting in a Month of Lunches” by Don Jones and Jeffery Hicks.

-The DCS configuration deploys the same modules to assigned nodes so that you should get a good understanding of how you can maintain the list of PowerShell modules installed on a Hybrid Worker in sync with the list and versions of the modules imported into an Automation account.
+The DCS configuration deploys the same modules to assigned nodes, so you should get a good understanding of how you can maintain the list of PowerShell modules installed on a Hybrid Worker in sync with the list and versions of the modules imported into an Automation account.

 For the same reasons, I preferred not to assign DSC configurations to specific nodes during the deployment via PSDeploy.
 The deployment script will only create/update the configuration and compile it to be ready for usage.
-If the configuration already existed and was assigned to nodes, its new version will be applied to those nodes automatically.
+If the configuration already existed and was assigned to nodes, its new version will automatically apply to those nodes.

-To conclude on this sample project, it should be treated as a tradeoff between manual deployment and fully automated one rather than a best practice.
-For example, in one of my work cases, I applied this approach in an environment where all existing automation scenarios were based on a single centralized account, and it was cost-ineffective to decouple and refactor them in a single swipe, straight and clean.
+This sample project should be treated as a tradeoff between manual deployment and fully automated one rather than a best practice.
+For example, in one of my work cases, I applied this approach in an environment where all existing automation scenarios were based on a single centralized account, and it was not cost-effective to decouple and refactor them in a single swipe, straight and clean.

 To be continued

-As I wrote at the beginning of this post, the Process automation part of Azure Automation has many different applications and, therefore, there is no single right approach to design it.
+As I wrote at the beginning of this post, the Process automation part of Azure Automation has many different applications, and therefore, there is no single right approach to design it.
 For example, in simple cases, when I just want to validate a concept, I’m totally fine with just deploying stuff through the Azure portal.
-Whereas, for long-lasting and production-ready solutions, I prefer to spend an additional chunk of time for defining their configuration in code and validating its deployment.
+Whereas, for long-lasting and production-ready solutions, I prefer to spend more time defining their configuration in code and validating their deployment.